jathavaan/k-ball/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have written E2E tests for the proposed changes
 - [ ] I have tested the proposed changes locally
 - [ ] I have tested the changes on multiple screen sizes
+- [ ] I follow Prettier and ESLint rules
+- [ ] I have checked for warnings in the console and Google Lighthouse